Manu’s Menu

 Filling

-1. Put the sausage, mortadella, garlic, egg and parsley in a mixer and blend.
-Add the breadcrumbs and blend some more.
+1. Put the sausage, mortadella, garlic, egg, and parsley in a mixer and blend.
+Add the breadcrumbs and blend again.

 2. Stir in the milk and grated Parmigiano Reggiano.

-3. Season with salt to taste and keep the filling aside.
+3. Season with salt to taste and set the filling aside.

 Casoncelli